multiprocessio/multiprocess.io/site/blog/2022-07-25-database-integration-testing.md

 # `withDocker`

-So I decided to solve both problems at once by writing a small helper function `withDocker` that each test could call and declare the container setup it needed for its tests to work.
+So I decided to solve both problems at once by writing a small helper function, `withDocker`, that each test could call and declare the container setup it needed for its tests to work.
 The goal here was that 1) all of these local database tests would now only require Docker and 2) each database would only run so long as it was